-Its configuration files reside in /etc/ngcp-config/templates/etc/ngcp-sems, and changes to these files are applied by executing ngcpcfg apply.
+Its configuration files reside in /etc/ngcp-config/templates/etc/ngcp-sems, and changes to these files are applied by executing ngcpcfg apply my commit message.

 The SIP B2BUA can be controlled via the commands monit start sbc, monit stop sbc and monit restart sbc.
 Its status can be queried by executing monit summary | grep \'sbc\'